Nonreciprocal photon blockade in a spinning microwave magnomechanical system through kerr-magnon and optical parametric amplifier: Model Hamiltonian

-Here \( \Omega \) is the angular velocity, \( n \) and \( r \) are the refractive index and radius of the microwave resonator, \( c \) is the speed of light in vacuum, \( \lambda \) is the wavelength, and \( \omega_a \) is the resonant frequency of the nonspinning cavity.
-The total Hamiltonian in a rotating frame with respect to the driving frequency \( \omega_d \) is
+Here \( \Omega \) is the angular velocity, \( {\rm n} \) and \( {\rm r} \) are the refractive index and radius of the microwave resonator, \( c \) is the speed of light in vacuum, \( \lambda \) is the wavelength, and \( \omega_a \) is the resonant frequency of the nonspinning cavity.
+Following \cite{Maayani18}, we neglect the dispersion term $\dfrac{\mathrm{d} {\rm n}}{\mathrm{d} \lambda}$ as its relativistic contribution to the Sagnac effect is small ($\sim 1\%$).
+In Eq. (\ref{1}), the signs $+$ and $-$ correspond to the clockwise and counterclockwise driving fields, respectively, under the assumption of a clockwise-rotating cavity.
+The sign of $\Delta_F$ determines the direction of the driving field: $\Delta_F > 0$ corresponds to a clockwise (CW) field, while $\Delta_F < 0$ denotes a counterclockwise (CCW) field, as shown in Fig. \ref{NThm1}(c).
+Consequently, the shifted frequencies are given by $\omega_{\text{CW, CCW}} = \omega_a \pm |\Delta_F|$.
+In a frame rotating at the drive frequency $\omega_d$, defined by the unitary operator $U(t) = e^{-i\omega_d(\rm a^\dagger a + m^\dagger m)t}$, the time-independent Hamiltonian of the system becomes

 where the free Hamiltonian is